>

 Context READ →

-Architectural Approach READ →
+Architectural approach READ →

-Man and Robot READ →
+Man and the robot READ →

 Ambition READ →